-- If there is an error in the closing balance of the real accounts in any accounting year than in the next accounting year also the same error gets carried forward as the closing balance of one accounting year is the opening balance of the succeeding accounting year.
+- If there is an error in the closing balance of the real accounts in any accounting year, then in the next accounting year also the same error gets carried forward.
+It happens as the closing balance of one accounting year is the opening balance of the succeeding accounting year.

 The different important points are as follows:

 - These accounts are shown on the balance sheet of the organization, which reports the stakeholder’s equity, liabilities, and the assets of the business.

 - The word ‘Real’ here refers to the permanent and perpetual nature of these accounts.
 These accounts remain active from the beginning of the business until its end.

 - The golden rule that is applicable is that the organization should debit what is coming in the organization and credit the items that are going out of the organization.